gcallah/SoftwareEngineering/md/chap2.md

 In a simple software testing process, there are 3 main stages:

 - **Component testing**
-  - In this phase, individual functions are components are tested as single parts; in other words, each component is tested isolated from each other.
+  - In this phase, individual functions are components are tested as single parts; in other words, each component is tested isolated from the other.
 - **System testing**
-  - The entire system will be tested to make sure each component works with each other.
+  - The entire system will be tested to make sure each component works with the other.
 - **Customer testing**
   - The consumer tests the system to give their opinions to see if the system meets the consumer's needs.